Kanhaiya120801/IMBY_Project/README.md

+### My Introduction

+My name is Kanhaiya Gupta.
+I am pursuing my MTech in Computer Science and Engineering from IIT BHU(Varanasi).

 # BuzzLine

 BuzzLine is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+I have not used Atomic Design as an approach because I am not more familiar with Atomic Design but can assure to work on that after asking few more days to learn Atomic design.

 ## Tech Stack